There are five principal forms of corporate/business organisations under the Korean Commercial Code (KCC), namely:

 In each fiscal year, directors must prepare financial statements indicating the financial status and management performance of the company, and obtain approval from the general meeting of shareholders, then give, without delay, public notice of the balance sheets.
 Financial statements, along with the business report and audit report, must be placed at the company’s head office and its branch offices, and any shareholder or creditor of the company may, at any time during its business hours, inspect them.

-Furthermore, listed companies and companies that are obliged to submit an annual report are required to submit to the FSC and the KRX annual, semi-annual and quarterly reports.
+Furthermore, listed companies and companies that are obliged to submit an annual business report are required to submit to the FSC and the KRX annual, semi-annual and quarterly reports.
 For the purpose of providing a broad view of the status of listed companies, these reports contain comprehensive information about the overall company operation, including the status of shares and voting rights, financial matters, matters on the board of directors, matters on the statutory auditor, changes in capital, dealings with the largest shareholder and other specially related persons, and matters relating to officers and employees.
 These reports are available on DART (Data Analysis, Retrieval and Transfer System; operated by the Financial Supervisory Service through a website designed to enable companies to submit and disclose various reports through the internet on a real-time basis).

 Korean laws and regulations require limited disclosure of corporate governance arrangements, as follows.

-In addition, under the Capital Markets Act, listed companies and companies that are obliged to submit an annual report are obliged to submit timely reports to the FSC providing information on material events having a significant impact on corporate governance or assets of the company (eg, merger, spin-off, comprehensive exchange of shares, transfer of a material business (assets), acquisition or disposal of treasury stocks and issuance of convertible bonds or bonds with warrants, and other board resolutions on certain significant financial matters), which are also available on DART.
-Listed companies must file a report to the KRX or KOSDAQ under their disclosure regulations in the occurrence of material events.
+In addition, under the Capital Markets Act, listed companies and companies that are obliged to submit an annual business report are obliged to submit timely reports to the FSC providing information on material events having a significant impact on corporate governance or assets of the company (eg, merger, spin-off, comprehensive exchange of shares, transfer of a material business (assets), acquisition or disposal of treasury stocks and issuance of convertible bonds or bonds with warrants, and other board resolutions on certain significant financial matters), which are also available on DART.
+Listed companies must file a report to the KRX pursuant to their disclosure regulations in the occurrence of material events.

 Under the KCC, a newly established company must file a registration of incorporation at the court registry having jurisdiction over its main office and any subsequent changes to the registered information must constantly be registered.
 It normally takes two to four working days to complete the registration process.